Social Enterprise Incubation Program

 This phase lasts up to one year, depending on the CDCs needs, during which the CDCs develop a business plan for their social enterprise with technical assistance from OCDCA.
 Phase 3 culminates in a “shark tank” showcase, where CDCs pitch their social enterprise plans to a room of potential investors.
 All participating organizations receive further feedback on their pitches and proposals after the showcase.

 Applications have already been accepted for this cohort’s Phase 3.
-Interviews are currently being conducted, and Phase 3 will officially launch at the end of February 2019.
+After a series of interviews, the participants have been selected.
+Phase 3 officially launched on February 26, 2019.

 Phase 4: Investment & Start Up

 Participants begin to execute their business plan and are eligible to receive startup investments for their social enterprise in the form of enterprise loans, grants, or organizational operating support.
 Funded CDCs start their social enterprise with continued technical assistance support from subject experts and program support through the OCDCA AmeriCorps VISTA program.
 No more than two organizations reach this phase in each cohort.

 Thank you to Bank of America for supporting this program!